 Who Is this Guide For?

-This simple guide is for those who want to understand the basic concepts of 3D printing and printer models.
+This simple guide is for those who want to understand the differences between different 3D printing types.
 It’s also for hobbyists, schools, libraries, and anyone else who wants to invest in this amazing technology.
 If you know nothing at all about 3D printing—but would like to learn—this guide is for YOU.
-If you know a little, but would like to learn more about the different types of 3D printer, you’re in the right place.
 Don’t worry, we’re not going to overwhelm you or blind you with science.
-It’s not the purpose of this guide to wade through hundreds of 3D printer models.
-We’re going to take a look at the 3D printer types so that you can see how the different models may benefit you going forward.

 By the end of this guide, you’ll have a good, basic understanding of all the 3D printer types available today.
 If you’re thinking about investing in a 3D printer, we’ve got you covered.
 You’re going to be in a much better position to make a well-informed decision before parting with your hard earned cash.